AtomicTessellator/fhi-vibes/docs/Tutorial/0_singlepoint.md

 command = sbatch submit.sh
 ```

-to your `aims.in`, where `sbatch submit.sh` is the command you use to submit the calculation to the queue.
+to your `aims.in`, where `sbatch submit.sh` is the command you use to submit the calculation to the queue. `vibes` will run this command shortly before the walltime is over to restart the job.